801 Buttermilk Pike

 Snow and Ice Removal

-Clean Street Policy: When winter weather hits Crescent Springs, you can count on the Public Works Department’s “Clean Street Policy”.
-To make streets as safe and clear as possible for those who live, work and travel through the City.
+Clean Street Policy: When winter weather hits Crescent Springs you can count on the Public Works Department’s “Clean Street Policy”.
+This policy ensures streets are as safe and clear as possible for those who live, work and travel through the City.
 Public Works crews work diligently to first ensure that major thoroughfares, bridges and hills are plowed or salted, followed by residential streets.

 When conditions exist that require snow plowing or salting, please move vehicles off the street.
 This greatly assists crews in their efforts to keep streets safe and clear.

-When a snow emergency is declared by the Mayor, it is mandatory that all vehicles be moved off the street.
-(City Ordinance 74.01) Failing to do so may result in a citation and the vehicle being towed.
-Tune to local radio or TV stations, or check the City’s social media, for snow emergency updates.
+When a snow emergency is declared by the Mayor, it is mandatory that all vehicles be removed from the street (City Ordinance 74.01).
+Failing to do so may result in a citation and the vehicle being towed.
+Check your local news sources or the City’s social media for snow emergency updates.